Chunnyluny-RimWorld-Modding/troubleshootingguide/docs/wiki/table-of-content.md

 # Table of content
 Troubleshooting and gameplay enhancement: a guide to modded RimWorld

-- Part 1: Intro
+Part 1: Intro
-- Part 2: Using RimPy or RimSort
+Part 2: Obsolete mods in 1.5 Update
-- Part 3: Troubleshooting
+Part 3: Using RimPy or RimSort
-- Part 4: Personal experience with commonly used mods
+Part 4: Troubleshooting
-- Part 5: More about troubleshooting
+Part 5: Personal experience with commonly used mods Part 6: More about troubleshooting
-- Part 6: Tweaks Galore and [FSF] FrozenSnowFox tweaks: tweaks list
+Part 7: How to make RimWorld mods
-- Part 7: How to make RimWorld mods
+Part 8: Tweaks Galore and [FSF] FrozenSnowFox tweaks: tweaks list Part 9: Discord servers and useful links
-- Part 8: Discord servers and useful links
+Part 10: Acknowledgement and thank word

 ## Link to the troubleshooting guide – Google document
 Google doc where you can place reactions is linked here: